 Grammarly’s phrasal suggestions are non-obtrusive and personalized.

 30% of daily communication takes place via online business tools: emails, chats, docs.
 The speed of business writing is crucial; workers and companies turn to different tools to somehow ease the writing burden.

 Autocomplete, predictive texting, auto suggest, this one and the same feature implemented in different software and available on different devices.

 The feature fuels many questions and forces negative feedback, but, in general, it meets its ultimate goal — speed up writing.
 With text prediction, you can save 10 secs for a typical email of 100 words.
 We’ve checked this.

 Free for individual users and 14 days-trial for business users.Explore more

-And tell us what you think about autocomplete or text prediction?
+And tell us what you think about text prediction?
 Is it a pain in the neck or a godsend?
 We’re all ears.